Visit Scotland to close every information centre around the country in blow to towns and tourists

-VisitScotland to close every tourist information centre around the country in nationwide 'blow'
+VisitScotland to close every tourist information centre around the country in move described as 'hammer blow'

-VisitScotland will close its network of information centres over the next two years as it phases out face-to-face contact with tourists.
+VisitScotland will close its network of information centres over the next two years as it phases out face-to-face contact with tourists, in a move described as a “hammer blow” to the industry.

 A total of 170 staff will be affected – 120 permanent workers and 50 seasonal employees.